 Our crazy adventures almost always focus on interacting with and watching crazy people enjoying life and nature.
 This place seems to attract more crazy wanderers.
 Not convinced?

-Nalalata Falls, Bula – A stunning and remarkable burst of water that provides a cool mist and spray.
-The scenic greenery of the Bicol region always impresses me and I feel absolutely refreshed whenever I’m close to nature.
+Nalalata Falls, Bula – The scenic greenery of the Bicol region always impresses me and I feel absolutely refreshed whenever I’m close to nature.

 Nalalata Falls, Brgy.
 Lubgan, Bula, Camarines Sur